lubianat/wikidata_bib/toread.md

 # Biocuration

-1. Egaña M, Rector A, Stevens R, Antezana E: Applying ontology design patterns in bio-ontologies.In Knowledge Engineering: Practice and Patterns.
+1. Egaña M, Rector A, Stevens R, Antezana E: .In Knowledge Engineering: Practice and Patterns.
 Berlin Heidelberg: Springer; 2008:7–16.

 Mulas F, Curk T, Bellazzi R, Zupan B: On quality of different annotation sources for gene expression analysis.In Artificial Intelligence in Medicine 2009.
 Edited by Combi C, Shahar Y, Abu-Hanna A. Heidelberg: Springer- Verlag Berlin; 2009.